 X marks the spot… or spots

 South Luangwe is as wild as it gets.
 Apart from the hippo encounter some guys also came across a cobra right next to the bar.
-And then there are the blue ball monkeys (look at the photos and try to guess why…).
+And then there are the blue ball monkeys (look at the photos and try to guess the origin of the name).
 They are everywhere and they have no fear of men.
 If you want to have a snack someone has to stand guard to keep them away.

 The National Park in South Luangwe is also were we saw our first cats in the wild.
 A pack of lions feasting on a buffalo, and… a leopard.
 They are usually quite hard to spot, we were lucky.
 Poor guy, once he was spotted he remained in the spot lights for the rest of the night (it was a night drive).